hellofresh/eks-rolling-update/README.md

 * Drains outdated EKS outdated worker nodes one by one
 * Terminates EC2 instances of the worker nodes one by one
 * Detaches EC2 instances from the ASG one by one
+* Scales down the ASG to original count (in case of failure)
 * Resumes AWS Autoscaling actions
 * Resumes Kubernetes Autoscaler (Optional)